 The ability to avoid unintended pregnancy assists women at all stages of their career paths, beginning with the bedrock of education.
-Women who avoid unintended pregnancy on average obtain more education.14 One study concluded that access to oral contraceptives accounted for more than 400,000 of the college degrees completed by women born between 1939 and 1959.15 Another study found that having a child as a teenager caused a reduction in women's high school
+As access to contraception has increased, women have been able to achieve significant educational milestones.
+Women who avoid unintended pregnancy on average obtain more education.15 One study concluded that access to oral contraceptives accounted for more than 400,000 of the college degrees completed by women born between 1939 and 1959.16 Another study found that having a child as a teenager reduced women's high school graduation and college entrance rates 22% to 24% per child.17 From 1970 through 2003, the share of first-time mothers with more than 12 years of education increased from 26% to 52%.18 When women are affected by unintended pregnancy, their educational goals may not only be delayed, which can have lasting impacts on their overall career advancement, they may be derailed altogether.19